PR quotes kris ruby PR podcast

 Kristen Ruby: With PR, it depends on what stage you’re at in your business.
 For example, let’s say you’re a medical practice and a doctor, and you’ve been around for ten years, you already have a waiting list of patients, but at this point, you have other strategic business goals.

-Maybe you want to become a paid speaker.
-Maybe you want to write a book and you want a publisher, and you need a social media following for that.
+Maybe you want to become a paid speaker or you want to write a book and you want a publisher, and you need a large social media following for that.
 Or maybe you’re at a different level in your medical career where now you want to focus on putting out educational content to reach the masses because your time is limited, and you can only see a certain number of patients a day.
+For a medical practitioner in private practice, PR is ideal because it fits in the brand-building bucket.

 If you’re someone that is saying, “I need more patients in the door tomorrow, and I’ve just launched a practice,” I would say traditional marketing would make sense for that, including direct marketing and digital advertising.
+In that case, marketing could be the best move.

 When is the best time to hire a PR agency?